nexiality/documentation/release/nexial-core-v2.4.changelog.md

 - [`clickAll(locator)`](../commands/web/clickAll(locator)): **NEW** command to click on all web elements matching `locator`.
 This is useful to support the more modern web applications that use `<DIV>` elements to disguise as dropdown options.
+- for electron auomation, automatically add chrome remote debugging port to `12209` if the System variable `nexial.browser.chrome.remote.port` is not found.

 ### [xml commands](../commands/xml)
 - [`assertSoap(wsdl,xml)`](../commands/xml/assertSoap(wsdl,xml)): **NEW** command to validate SOAP `xml` against the